Blog

 Monitoring a .NET app using Scrutor

-Scrutor is a NuGet package which extend the ASP.NET built-in dependency injection container with assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection.
+Scrutor is a NuGet package which extends the ASP.NET built-in dependency injection container with assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection.

 The library adds two extension methods to IServiceCollection: